kkevinchou/KNetwork/README.md

     Server broadcasting messages to clients
     Server sending a message to a single client

+    The ability to send reliable messages
-    Sending reliable messages.
-If a message is dropped it is retransmitted until an acknowledgement is received
+    If the message is dropped during transmission it is resent until an acknowledgement is received